sbt/sbt.github.com/0.13/docs/Combined+Pages.md

 the interactive sbt prompt, sbt will re-run any tasks involved exactly once.

-sbt's map describing the project can keep around a fixed string value for a setting such as name, but it has to keep around some executable code for a task such as `compile` -- even if that executable code eventually returns a string, it has to be re-run every time.
+sbt's key-value pairs describing the subproject can keep around a fixed string value for a setting such as name, but it has to keep around some executable code for a task such as `compile` -- even if that executable code eventually returns a string, it has to be re-run every time.